 The argument illustrated by Table 3 implicitly suggests that we drop the national perspective traditionally used in the assessment of financial poverty risks in the EU, and replace it with a pan-European perspective on income inequality and poverty.
 The former implies an internal, domestic perspective on solidarity; the latter implies a pan-European perspective on solidarity.
 Enabling the development of national welfare states has always been part and parcel of the EU's official 'mission statement'.
 As the vocation of national welfare states per se is to serve social cohesion within the Member States, internal cohesion within Member States should be a key concern at the EU level.
-On the other hand, the interaction among EU Member States and their citizens is such that it would be anachronistic today to continue to assess the European project on the basis of indicators that refer merely to national contexts, such as national at-risk-of-poverty rates.28 As a matter of fact, EU 'cohesion policies' reflect this insight: cohesion in the EU cannot be defined as cohesion within Member States only.
+On the other hand, the interaction among EU Member States and their citizens is such that it would be anachronistic today to continue to assess the European project on the basis of indicators that refer merely to national contexts, such as national at-risk-of-poverty rates.24 As a matter of fact, EU 'cohesion policies' reflect this insight:

+24 Claims of justice arise and get their specific shape in the context of human cooperation; pan-European cooperation legitimizes specific pan-European claims of justice.
+For a thorough cohesion in the EU cannot be defined as cohesion within Member States only.
 In other words, the evaluative dualism that follows from the pan-European and domestic perspective is intrinsic to the European project.
 Since both the internal perspective on solidarity and the pan-European perspective as legitimate, we are confronted with an irreducible evaluative dualism.
 The dual dimension cannot be reduced to one, as there is no simple trade-off, let alone an algorithm by which they can be collapsed into a single indicator.
-Hence, we cannot develop an argument in favour of a pan-European system of minimum income protection without clarifying how these twin dimensions of solidarity - domestic and pan-European - should relate to each other.
-The argument might run as follows: the solidarity perspective - domestic or pan-European - depends on the specific policy domain and/or the instrument one is assessing; for instance, when it comes to the European Structural Funds, the solidarity perspective should be pan-European; when it comes to minimum income assistance, the solidarity perspective should be domestic.29 However, that argument is not convincing per se.
+Hence, we cannot develop an argument in favour of a pan-European system of minimum income protection without clarifying how these twin dimensions of solidarity - domestic and pan-European should relate to each other.
+The argument might run as follows: the solidarity perspective - domestic or pan-European - depends on the specific policy domain and/or the instrument one is assessing; for instance, when it comes to the European Structural Funds, the solidarity perspective should be pan-European; when it comes to minimum income assistance, the solidarity perspective should be domestic.25 However, that argument is not convincing per se.
 Someone may object, for instance, that the solidarity perspective on minimum income assistance would change, if the EU would impose a pan-European income guarantee, even if it is expressed as a percentage of national median income.
 More fundamentally, the counterargument may be that there is no normative rationale for not taking into account issues of distributive justice at the pan-European level, whatever the policy problem at stake.